matthacksteiner/industrieholding/plugins/netlify-pretty-urls/README.md

 # Netlify Pretty URLs Plugin

 This plugin ensures that the `pretty_urls = true` setting is preserved in the generated `netlify.toml` file, fixing routing issues with SSR endpoints in preview mode.

 ## Problem

-The Astro Netlify adapter sometimes overrides the `pretty_urls` setting in the generated `netlify.toml`, changing it from `true` to `false`.
+Older versions of the Astro Netlify adapter would sometimes override the `pretty_urls` setting in the generated `netlify.toml`, changing it from `true` to `false`.
 This breaks routing for server-side endpoints like `/preview/font-proxy`, causing 404 errors.

 ## Solution

 This plugin runs after the build process and corrects the generated `netlify.toml` to ensure `pretty_urls = true` is set, which is required for proper SSR endpoint routing.

+## Note

+**This plugin is kept for backwards compatibility.** Modern versions of the Astro Netlify adapter (v6.5+) may no longer have this issue, but the plugin remains to ensure consistent behavior across different versions and environments.

 ## Usage